TamojitaChatterjee/DSA-in-C-C-/README.md

         - Enqueue the neighbor.

 ### 14. **Graphs - DFS**
-**Depth-First Search** `DFS` explores as deep as possible along a branch before backtracking.
+**Depth-First Search** or `DFS` explores as deep as possible along a branch before backtracking.
 It's like a depth-wise exploration of the graph, going as far as possible along a path before turning back.

 - Mark all nodes as unvisited.
 - Choose a starting node.